The immune system and CR. Methods to enhance resistance to infection.

 In contrast to the animal evidence which suggests that CR might predispose humans to infections, there is little human evidence to back this up.
 So far the work on CR effect on immunity in humans hasn’t been looked at.
 Recently there was a study that showed those who have done short term calorie restriction have improved T cell function, which is crucial against viral infections.
-Actually this is in-line with the animal evidence also.
-Also in Rhesus monkeys which are closer to humans biologically and genetically, also have reported to have slowed aging of their immune systems.
-However, unfortunately the human study was actually not the level of calorie restriction that is used in animal experiments or in the study by DR Fontana at WUSTL.
-These subjects were overweight, and normalizing their weight by decreasing their calories by 30%, improved immunity.
+Actually, this is in-line with the animal evidence also.
+Also in Rhesus monkeys which are closer to humans biologically and genetically, also have reported having slowed aging of their immune systems.
+However, unfortunately, the human study was actually not the level of calorie restriction that is used in animal experiments or in the study by DR Fontana at WUSTL.
+These subjects were overweight and normalizing their weight by decreasing their calories by 30%, improved immunity.
 This is not a big surprise.
-Excess weight puts the body into a state of chronic low grade inflammation, the immune system is chronically activated leading to immune system dysfunction other problems such as asthma, allergies, and autoimmune diseases.
+Excess weight puts the body into a state of chronic low-grade inflammation, the immune system is chronically activated leading to immune system dysfunction other problems such as asthma, allergies, and autoimmune diseases.

 Beta glucans – Beta glucans are derived from yeast and also oats.
 Oat beta glucans is mildly effective at increasing immunity, as shown in one study where they showed that in humans, oat beta glucan was able to offset the negative effects of exercise stress .